the old fortress in Baiona provides stellar views of the Vigo Estuary

 Baiona is small enough that most of the highlights and attractions can be explored in a few hours.
 If looking to spend time at the beaches or explore the Cíes Islands, it’s best to spend two nights in Baiona.

-I fell in love with the charm of Baiona and hope to spend more time here the next time I visit Galicia.
+I fell in love with Baiona and have been back numerous times to visit since moving to Galicia.

-Have you visited Baiona Spain or any of the nearby towns and cities?
-What did you think of this charming seaside town?
+Have you visited Baiona, Spain, or any of the places nearby?
+What did you think of this cute seaside town?
 Is there anything that needs updating in this quick city guide?
 Let me know in the comments below!

 Pack This Post for Later!
 Pin It!